Michael Hewitt · Executive Vocal Presence

 01

-Your voice doesn't match your expertise.
+Your voice doesn't match your resume or expertise.

 You know the material cold.
 But when you deliver it, something gets lost.
 Vocal fry creeps in.
 Uptalk undercuts your authority.
 You ramble past your point.
 You go monotone when it matters most.
-These are the audible signals of timidity and apathy — and your audience hears them even when they can't name them.
+These are the audible signals of timidity and apathy, and your audience hears them even when they can't name them.

 02